-- Compensation data from our peer group for executives in similar positions. - An evaluation of our progress to-date towards achieving our pre-determined company performance goals. - Individual Named Officer contributions toward achievement of our performance goals. - The current amount of equity in place from previous years' grants for each Named Officer, for retention and incentive purposes.
+• Compensation data from our peer group for executives in similar positions.

+- An evaluation of our progress to-date towards achieving our pre-determined company performance goals. - Individual Named Officer contributions toward achievement of our performance goals and the officer's achievement towards his performance goals. - The current amount of equity in place from previous years' grants for each Named Officer, for retention and incentive purposes.